 Why is understanding the muslim faith so important?

-The more I examine this culture that is so foreign to me, the more I see its parallel to christianity.
+The more I examine the muslim culture that is so foreign to me, the more I see the parallel to christianity.
+The better I can relate God’s truth to a muslim, the better opportunity I have to lead them to God’s love in Christ Jesus.

-With each passing day, I began to see a pattern, it was a pattern I’ve witnessed before and the similarity was a revelation—it was the mimicking of Truth.
+With each passing day, I began to see a pattern, it was a pattern I’ve witnessed before and the similarity was a revelation– the mimicking of Truth.

 In my encounters with Mormons, Jehovah’s witnesses, Wiccans, New Ager’s, and Buddhist’s, I’ve witnessed similar patterns while talking with them.

-I’ve realized that to weave your way through the intricate web of deceit, you must place the magnifying glass of Truth over the spectrum of illusion and counter it with God’s Word.
+I’ve realized there is a pattern the enemy uses to weave an intricate web of deceit, we must place the magnifying glass of Truth over the spectrum of illusion and counter it with God’s Word.

 You see, there are many devout followers in each spectrum of false religion.
-The shear numbers of followers can be a deceptive maneuver to make a follower think the whole world has realized their way as being true.
-Community of like faith is another major hurdle for a person to move beyond, family, friends, or even jobs may be lost if they choose to accept Jesus as Lord and Savior, and reject their culture of belief.
+The shear numbers of followers can be a deceptive attempt to make a seeker think the whole world has realized their way as being true.
+Communities of like faith is another major hurdle for a person to move from what they know to accepting God’s Truth.
+Many have lost family, friends, or even jobs when they choose to accept Jesus as Lord and Savior, the rejection of their culture of belief is a difficult barrier to overcome.

 Following Christ has never been an easy endeavor.